UMDataScienceLab/Consensus_Bayesian_Opt/README.md

 # Modification

-Our CSDC algorithm can also be applied to many other testing functions.
+Our CBOC algorithm can also be applied to many other testing functions.
 Please modify the code to run more simulations.
 For example, in the Levy_code.ipynb file:

 * Change "Levy()" in the line "globals()['original_train_Y_%s' % i] = globals()['temp_train_Y_%s' % i] = globals()['train_Y_%s' % i] = Levy(dim=input_dim, negate=True)(eval('train_X_%d' % (i))).unsqueeze(-1)" to other function name.
 * When using other testing functions, please also assign new values to global variables such as "num_dev", "input_dim", etc.